serras/emacs-haskell-tutorial/tutorial.md

 It is time to open a Haskell file!
 You can do it by issuing `C-x C-f` and then writing the path to either a new or an existing file.
 It is required that the extension is `.hs` or `.lhs` for Emacs to recognize that it is a Haskell file and enable the newly installed `haskell-mode`.

-If you write Haskell code now, it should be syntax highligthed.
+If you write Haskell code now, it should be syntax highlighted.
 If you press Tab in the file, `haskell-indentation` will take care of the layout rule and indent your code as needed.
 But let's use some time to look at the bottom of the screen: after the file name, you should notice that `Haskell Ind` is written.
 This tells you about the major and minor mode of this file, an important concept in Emacs:
   * A major mode, in this case `Haskell` defines the global way of interacting with the file.
 Each file has one major mode associated, usually related to the programming language in which the file is written.
   * In addition, any amount of minor modes can be enabled.
 Those define smaller interactions which complement the major one.
 In this case, we have `Ind`, related to indentation.
 In many cases, you have a great deal of minor modes enabled per file.